DevMountain’s 13-Week iOS Development Immersive Course

 Finally, when you’re ready with that perfectly-prepared app, you need to submit it to the App Store.
 We’ll guide you through the process of registering as an Apple Developer, submitting your apps for review, code signing, provisioning, and testing your apps.
 We’ve helped students launch hundreds of apps - and we’ll include marketing advice for succeeding in the app marketplace.

 Have more questions about attending DevMountain?
-We've created a searchable Help Center that is constantly being updated that is full of answers to common student questions.
+We've created a searchable Help Center that is full of answers to common student questions and constantly being updated.
 If that isn't enough, you can always chat with a member of our admissions team.